Previous reports: May 13 20 26, June 2 9 26, July 7.

 Hotline: Minnesota, Duluth/North Shore

 Sponsor: Minnesota Ornithologists' Union (MOU)

 Compiler: Jim Lind (email@example.com)

-The next scheduled update of this report will be on Thursday, May 23rd.
+The next scheduled update of this report will be on or about Thursday, August 4th.

 Send your rare and unusual Minnesota sightings to our internet list sevice: